msomu/msomu.com/README.md

 ![ A website with navigation links for "home", "writing", and "thoughts" built by Android Craftsman msomu](./public/images/ogimage.png)

 # 🚀 Android Craftsman
 Hey!
-I'm Somasundaram Mahesh (msomu), a Senior Android Developer at Disney+ Hotstar crafting streaming experiences for millions of users.
+I'm Somasundaram Mahesh (msomu), a Senior Android Developer at JioHotstar crafting streaming experiences for millions of users.

 ## 🙏 Credits
 This website is based on the template created by [Sanju](https://github.com/Spikeysanju).
 Check out his: